 Close Menu

 When many members of the public talk about young people's civic and political participation, they often rely on and perpetuate myths about youth voting and youth attitudes toward civic life.
 These myths can reflect a lack of understanding of the complex dynamics that shape young people's engagement in democracy.
 At best, they paint an incomplete picture of these dynamics; at worst, they misrepresent them entirely.
-These inaccuracies can hinder efforts to increase youth voting and other forms of civic participation.

 CIRCLE's two decades of research on these topics, and our work on the ground with a diverse set of partners and practitioners, have given us the data and understanding to dispel some of these myths: